gdcs-org/docker/README.md

 ### About the Image

 The `ghcr.io/gdcs-org/sdk/bpi:latest` is a multi-platform image that runs natively on ARM64 and x86_64 machines.
 The SDK is located under /opt/sdk and environment variables are automatically set when accessing the container.
 The SDK environment variables can be found in /opt/sdk/environment-setup-cortexa53-rdk-linux.
+The image includes an opkg wrapper to direct installations to the target sysroot.
+To see available packages, run `opkg update` and `opkg list`.
+To install packages in the host container, use `apt`.

 ### Usage